Sunuwar9841/Memory1-/README.md

 The player needs to hit all the sequences presented at a time to continue and win the game.

-If the player misses the sequence there will message appears You lost!
+If The player misses the sequence there will message appears You lost!